code-monki/central-supply-catalog/docs/architecture.md

 1. Product and metadata files are read from `src/_data/` and `astro/data/`.
 2. `astro/lib/catalog.mjs` normalizes the data for route generation, page props, menu data, attribution lookup, manifest versioning, and search documents.
 3. Astro generates product and department pages at build time.
-4. The build writes `/_data/searchindex.json` with the manifest version and document array.
+4. The build writes `/_data/searchindex.json` with the manifest version and document array through the shared generated-asset helper.
 5. The browser loads search documents on demand or during idle warming.
 6. Search documents are cached in `localStorage` under `csc-search-index:<version>`.
 7. Cart entries are stored in `localStorage` under `csc-cart`.